NiHaiden/aurora-docs-v2/src/content/docs/guides/software.md

+---
-# Installing Software on Aurora
+title: Installing Software on Aurora
+description: How to install software on Aurora
+---

 ## Flatpak